Kouklia: Sanctuary of Aphrodite

-Conflicting information exists as to whether animal sacrifices took place at the site with some sources claiming that the altar of the goddess was not wetted with blood and that pigs were never sacrificed because Venus hated the animals following the killing of Adonis by a wild boar.
+Conflicting information exists as to whether animal sacrifices took place at the site with some sources claiming that the altar of the goddess was not wetted with blood and that pigs were never sacrificed because Aphrodite hated pigs following the killing of Adonis by a wild boar.
 Others insist that pigs were sacrificed.

 Followers sometimes dedicated objects that depicted worshippers or the goddess herself, either in the form of a richly dressed woman or a naked Astarte.
 Others dedicated columns decorated with signs, statues, precious gifts and gold.
-Records show that the holy altar of Venus was richly endowed and that the Romans took many of its treasures to Rome.
+Records show that the holy altar of Aphrodite was richly endowed and that the Romans took many of its treasures to Rome.

 The Ptolemaioi and the Romans attempted to import adoration of emperors and other gods in order to glamourise the holy altar.
 Currency of the time shows the holy altar with the conical stone still in place.

 Adoration of the goddess lost its attraction with the rise of Christianity.
 From the 2nd century onwards the altars of the goddess were gradually abandoned.
 Major earthquakes in the 4th century destroyed the holy altar and its "idolatrous" building materials were then used to construct great royal edificea.